It's mid afternoon. Thomas walks up to you and says, "Can we talk for a minute?"

 Now what?

-When your employees ask for a raise, it's a big challenge for any manager.
-How you respond can affect morale, retention, and your budget.
+Your employee asked for a raise, which is a big challenge for any manager.
+How you respond can affect employee retention rate, morale, and your budget.

 Saying "NOPE!
 End of discussion" is unlikely to end well, just as much as lying and saying, "Sure in 6 months" (and then saying that again in 6 months).